How to Use Email as Username for Django Authentication

 address, you’ll need to create a custom User model by either subclassing

-: If you want to start from scratch by creating your own, completely newUser Model
+AbstractUser: If you are ok with the existing fields on theUser Modeland just want to remove the username field.AbstractBaseUser: If you want to start from scratch by creating your own, completely newUser Model.

 2.1.1 Adding AbstractUser